yasoob/intermediatePython/open_function.rst

 your file).

 How do you find out which encoding a file you read has?
-Well, unfortunately, there is no sureproof way to detect the encoding - the same bytes can represent different, but equally valid characters in different encodings.
+Well, unfortunately, there is no foolproof way to detect the encoding - the same bytes can represent different, but equally valid characters in different encodings.
 Therefore, you must rely on metadata (for example, in HTTP headers) to know the encoding.
 Increasingly, formats just define